 The academy has for the time being about 50 international students, and many of our own students are studying abroad.
 We are taking active part in the Erasmus+ and Nordplus exchange programmes with many in- and outgoing students and staff every year.

-Read here to learn more about how to become an international student at RAMA.
+Read here to learn more about how to become an exchange student at RAMA.

 Visit the Admission menu to learn more about admission requirements and application.